 Unlike tax haven company where ZERO tax rate and no tax being paid.
 In Singapore every Individual and company is required to pay income tax.

 Singapore’s government has for many years worked on its intricate tax policy to bring to the point at which it is today.
 The tax rate imposed on wealthy foreign investors is relatively low, at just 24% for those in the highest tax bracket.
 The corporate tax rate in the country is 17% of all chargeable income earned by a company, this rate could be further reduced through certain incentives which IRAS has put in place include the partial tax and full tax exemption for start-up.

-There are also tax exemptions offered to certain foreign banks, global trading companies, and offshore funds.
+There are also tax exemptions offered to certain foreign banks, global trading companies, and foreign funds.
 These tax incentives have done so in order to stimulate the level of business activity conducted in the country.
 The lower cost of conducting business activities in Singapore would thus draw the interest of many a business owner.

 Today, many business owners from all over the world have come to Singapore in order to establish and operate a business here These incentives have always been known to be one which is pro-business not for tax evasion or tax avoidance purposes.